lrc-se/bth-sg-client/README.md

 eliminating the need to register for yet another couple of online accounts.
 Scrutinizer also has the advantage that it can generate the code coverage report by itself, and does not require a connection with another service to do it.

-Travis CI has mostly been rock solid and provides a simple way to ascertain that the application passes all tests, but at times its build process fails due to transient errors not related to the actual repo.
+Travis CI provides a simple way to ascertain that the application passes all tests and has mostly been rock solid, but at times its build process fails due to transient errors not related to the actual repo.
 Scrutinizer is the more valuable tool of the two, providing useful feedback for issues that may not directly impact the functioning of the code, but which are still to be considered bugs.

 Still, Scrutinizer has a tendency to misfire at times, identifying issues which are not *actually* errors, but rather a result of the tool's not being aware of the larger picture – the implied presence of a browser environment, for example.
-There is also a blatant drawback for the S&G client specifically since only *.js* files are analyzed, thereby missing the Vue components entirely, which is a shame since large parts of the logic are located there.
+There is also a blatant drawback for the S&G client specifically since only *.js* files are analyzed, thereby missing the Vue components (*.vue*) entirely, which is a shame since large parts of the logic are located there.
 This appears to be a general limitation with other comparable services too, however, so it did not seem to be sufficient reason to leave Scrutinizer behind.
 Given these constraints, the code quality score awarded can only be described as highly sufficient.